ElderBass/DONT_WRECK_MAH_HOUSE/Plan.md

 * Start inside ReservationFileRepository and create the delete method
     * Follow previous examples on how to accomplish this
-        * Basically just retrieve all the reservations, find the index of the reservation to be deleted, remove it from the list, and rewrite the data file after
+        * Basically just retrieve all the reservations, find the index of the reservation to be deleted, remove it from the list, and rewrite the seth.mastery.data file after
         * This will return a boolean indicating if the deletion was successful or not
     * Test the method